Regression: A Defense Mechanism

 Outward Focus and Regression

 Freud explained that natural flow is to regress unless focus is placed outward.
-“The tendency to progress in development, adaptation, etc. is manifested only as against external stimuli” (1920/1990).
+“The tendency to progress in development, adaptation, etc. is manifested only as against external stimuli” (Freud, 1920).

 Difficulty and Regression

 However, outer circumstances, such as overbearing parents, may curtail development of this moral compass that drives dependability, causing the child to regress.
-Erickson writes, “we must point out that if this great achievement is overburdened by all too eager adults, it can be bad for the spirit and for morality itself.”
-He continues, “for the conscience of the child can be primitive, cruel, and uncompromising, as may be observed in instances where children learn to constrict themselves to the point of over-all inhibition” (1959/1994).
+Erickson writes, “We must point out that if this great achievement is overburdened by all too eager adults, it can be bad for the spirit and for morality itself.”
+He continues, “For the conscience of the child can be primitive, cruel, and uncompromising, as may be observed in instances where children learn to constrict themselves to the point of overcall inhibition” (Erikson, 1959).

 Instead developing autonomy the child either retreats into blind obedience or active rebellion.